 - Eric McConico def.
 George Martinez – armbar (overtime);

 - Cody Kenaga def.
 Jake Hargis – toehold.

 The Craig Jones heel hook felt around the world.
-Ther’s hardly a better description to what happened at SUG 13.
+There’s hardly a better description of what happened at SUG 13.
 As usual, huge respect for Vinny Magalhaes, who really did try to resist.
 However, as it seems the combined efforts of John Danaher and Craig Jones managed to put to rest one of the biggest debates of modern BJJ – whether leg locks work, or not.